-- Americolor Soft Gel Paste Color Kit.
-In my experience, this is the BEST coloring for royal icing.
-The color is rich and vivid.
-You only need a drop or two for today’s watermelon cookies.
-Use leaf green and fuchsia.
+- Americolor Soft Get Paste Color Kit.
+In our experience, this is the BEST coloring for royal icing.
+The gel color is rich and vivid.
+You only need a drop or two for the icing.
+I use and recommend leaf green and fuchsia.

 - Round Icing Tip #5.
-Same tip for each color.
+You can use this tip for both colors.